 - There are stricter eligibility requirements.

-- Not paying down your principal means you can only build equity if your home increases in value.
+- Not paying down your principal means you can build equity only if your home increases in value.

 - You’ll owe the lender the same principal amount years into the mortgage.